domeleon/domeleon-docs/docs/serialization.md

 Domeleon's component tree is fully serializable, facilliating hot-reload via persisting to local storage, and transfering objects to and from the server.

-## ctx.key and ctx.keysSerialized properties
+## ctx.keys and serializer.keys properties

 Domeleon only cares about your Component's *ctx.keys* properties, which are: